CrushSuite/crush-suite-sdk/README.md

 Then, utilize one of the client methods to make your request.

 #### Pre-Compliance Checks
-Before checkout, an order must be checked for compliance, and any applicable compliance fees need to be added to the cart.
+Immediately before checkout, an order must be checked for compliance, and any applicable compliance fees need to be added to the cart, and a compliance check ID, and the customer date of birth must be set as cart attributes.
 To check compliance, use:

 ```ts